kazyon/EarthChain/Whitepaper/README.md

 The amount of fees is an important factor to incentivize validators and prevent certain kinds of security attacks such as DoS.
 However, there is the problem of variation of fees (Depending upon the pending transaction pool) due to the limited block size.

-**The Earthchain Network enables low cost transactions through achieving economies of scale by doing a large number of transactions on the general layer which ensures low cost, and then subsequently batching the proofs of the Earthchain blocks using the Merkle root of the blocks** to a highly decentralized mainchain (for ex.
+**The Network 3.0 Network enables low cost transactions through achieving economies of scale by doing a large number of transactions on the general layer which ensures low cost, and then subsequently batching the proofs of the Network 3.0 blocks using the Merkle root of the blocks** to a highly decentralized mainchain (for ex.
 Ethereum) using a decentralized layer of PoS Stakers.

 ### Poor Usability {#tbd variable}

 User interactions on DApps are often poor compared to their centralized counterparts.
 For the Decentralization revolution to achieve mass adoption, the user experience of DApps has to be on par with, if not better than, their centralized counterparts.

-The Earthchain Development team is expected to work on various Mobile and Web browser integration tools and is pioneering protocols in this domain.
+The Network 3.0 Development team is expected to work on various Mobile and Web browser integration tools and is pioneering protocols in this domain.
 It intends to build a ubiquitous mobile/browser app, which will act as a secured interaction layer for blockchain interactions.
-The Earthchain Development team will be publishing the designs and prototypes of these soon.
+The Network 3.0 Development team will be publishing the designs and prototypes of these soon.

-# Introducing the Earthchain Network
+# Introducing Network 3.0

- As discussed in brief in the section above, the Earthchain Network aims to solve the problems faced by the blockchain ecosystem through building a decentralized platform using an adapted version of Python & Django Web framework togheter with ReactJS.
+ As discussed in brief in the section above, Network 3.0 aims to solve the problems faced by the blockchain ecosystem through building a decentralized platform using an adapted version of Python & Django Web framework togheter with ReactJS.
 This provides for fast and extremely low cost transactions with finality on a mainchain.
-The current working Testnet and alpha-Mainnet of the Earthchain Network works with Earthchain as a mainchain. <br/>
+The current working Testnet and alpha-Mainnet of Network 3.0 works as a mainchain. <br/>

 # Architecture

-Since the Earthchain Network's core focus is on mass user adoption, it is ideal that a deep dive into the Matic Network's technical architecture should start from a user journey.
+Since the Network 3.0 Network's core focus is on mass user adoption, it is ideal that a deep dive into the Matic Network's technical architecture should start from a user journey.

 When a user is transferring ETH or ERC20 tokens on the Ethereum network, they have to wait for the confirmation of the block which ranges from 14 seconds to 20 seconds.
 Even then the users have to wait for multiple block confirmations to be sure of the finality of the transaction.
 Let’s say you are buying a coffee or paying tokens to watch a movie.
 On each transaction you are not only paying a high fee, but also waiting for it to be confirmed.
 That serves as a deterrent for users wanting to use the service.